AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/dialog.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: DropdownDialog widget
+title: DropdownDialog widget | Commerce Frontend Development
+description:
 ---

+# DropdownDialog widget

 The dropdownDialog [widget](https://glossary.magento.com/widget) is a customization of the standard [jQuery UI Dialog](http://api.jqueryui.com/dialog/).
 As extra functionality it implements the following: